Content

 PROFIT plus non-cash expenses minus non-cash revenues = Cash flow

-The indirect calculation is complex in the calculation and due to required data mostly only conditionally independently possible.
-Above all, a completed (accounting) period is required for the calculation, usually a completed financial year.
-However, with the support of a tax advisor or accountant, the indirect cash flow calculation can also be calculated independently.
-Here, too, a defined period applies - in the case of indirect calculation, mostly a fiscal year.
+The indirect calculation of the cash flow is complex to calculate and usually only possible independently to a limited extent due to the data required.
+Above all, a closed (accounting) period is required, usually a closed financial year.
+However, with the support of a tax consultant or accountant, the indirect cash flow calculation can also be calculated independently.
+A defined period also applies here - in this case usually a financial year.

 Non-cash expenses (non-cash expenses) are defined as: